Vix Grave: The 1953 Vix Grave

-The burial of "the Lady of Vix" took place around 500 B.C.
-Although decomposition of the organic contents of the grave was nearly total, the gender of the individual buried has been interpreted as female: she is accompanied by many items of jewellery, but no weaponry.
+The burial of "the Lady of Vix" took place around 500 BC Although decomposition of the organic contents of the grave was nearly total, the gender of the individual buried has been interpreted as female: she is accompanied by many items of jewellery, but no weaponry.
 Her social status is not clear and other than "Lady," names such as, Queen, Princess, or Priestess of Vix have all been used in various articles involving conjecture.
 There can be no doubt of her high status, as indicated by the large amounts of jewellery.
 She was between 30 years and 35 years old at the time of her death.

 Burial and grave goods

-The inhumation burial was placed in a 4m x 4m rectangular wooden chamber underneath a mound or tumulus of earth and stone which originally measured 42m in diameter and 5m in height.
+The inhumation burial was placed in a 4 m x 4 m rectangular wooden chamber underneath a mound or tumulus of earth and stone which originally measured 42 m in diameter and 5 m in height.

 Her body was laid in the freestanding box of a cart, or chariot, the wheels of which had been detached and placed beside it.
 Only its metal parts have survived.
-Her jewellery included a 480 gram 24-carat gold torc, a bronze torc, six fibulae, six slate bracelets, plus a seventh bracelet made of amber beads.
+Her jewellery included a 480 gram 24-carat gold torc/diadem, a bronze torc, six fibulae, six slate bracelets, plus a seventh bracelet made of amber beads.

 The grave also contained an assemblage of imported objects from Italy and the Greek world, all of them associated with the preparation of wine.
 They included the famous krater (see below), a silver phiale (shallow bowl, sometimes seen as a local product), an Etruscan bronze oinochoe (wine jug), and several drinking cups from Etruria and Attica.
 One of the latter was dated as c.
 525 BC and represents the latest firmly dated find in the grave.
 It thus provides the best evidence, a terminus post quem for its date.
 The vessels probably were placed on wooden tables or benches that did not survive.